SHOCK CINEMA

 When You Comin' Back, Red Ryder?:

-Marjoe Gortner in Mark Medoff's diner psychodrama.
+Marjoe Gortner in Mark Medoff's roadside diner psychodrama.

 Who Are You Polly Maggoo?: